souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

     To see the benefits of executing your application as a native executable, `time` the execution and compare with running on the JVM.

-The configuration of Maven plugin for GraalVM Native Image building could go much further than in this guide.
+The configuration of Native Image Maven plugin could go much further than in this guide.
 Check the [plugin documentation](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html#agent-support).
 To remind, if your application does not call dynamically any classes at run time, the execution with the agent is needless.
 Your workflow in that case you just be: